 Because Alaska is a region that requires transportation during harsh winters where blizzards are rampant, most Alaskan dogs are meant for sled-pulling.
 Even imported “non-Alaskan” dogs will have this job.

 There are 4 Alaskan dog breeds, including the Alaskan Malamute, Alusky, Alaskan Klee Kai and the Alaskan Husky.
-While some of these breeds originated or were developed from Alaska, others were actually imported later on.
+However, while some breeds originated or were developed from Alaska, others were actually imported and refined in Alaska later on.

 Read on to learn about these amazing Alaskan dogs.
 Tell us in the comments section below, what is your favorite breed from North America’s last frontier?